 - Driving to Monaco: More than a few British petrolheads make their pilgrimage to Monaco by road, with a good run down south taking under fifteen hours.
-Don’t forget to factor in the cost of road tolls, which will set you back around €100 between Calais and Nice Another classic motor racing destination, Le Mans, is roughly half way between the UK and Monaco and a good place to break up the journey with an overnight stay.
+Don’t forget to factor in the cost of road tolls, which will set you back around €100 between Calais and Nice.
+Another classic motor racing destination, Le Mans, is roughly half way between the UK and Monaco, and a good place to break up the journey with an overnight stay.

-- Intercity trains to Monaco: the train network in the region is well developed.
-A high-speed TGV train from Paris to Nice takes around 5 hours 30 minutes and costs from €65 with regular departures day and night.
+- Intercity trains to Monaco: the train network in this part of the world is well developed.
+High-speed TGV trains depart Paris for Nice both day and night.
+The trip takes 5-6 hours and costs as little as €65; early booking is essential.
 From the Italian side, a train from Genoa to Nice takes under 4 hours and costs from under €30.
 Learn more on Seat61.

 - Staying in Italy?
 Monaco is only four hours by road from Milan, three hours from Turin and two hours from Genoa.
 If you are living or staying anywhere along the Italian Riviera, it’s possible to make an easy return day trip to Monaco, avoiding the hassle and expense of staying in Monte Carlo itself.

 - By boat: not exactly overland, but definitely worth considering for something different.
 Several cruise lines offer Mediterranean cruises in May which take in the Grand Prix.
 As well as accommodation and transfers, these cruises generally include race-day tickets to the Monaco Grand Prix (check if there is a surcharge for tickets when booking.)

-The train station in Monaco (Gare de Monaco-Monte Carlo) is centrally located on the hill behind the Sainte Devote corner.
+The train station in Monaco (Gare de Monaco) is centrally located on the hill behind the Sainte Devote corner.
 Finding your grandstand is relatively straightforward and thoroughfares are well signposted.
 There are regular trains connecting Monaco with both Nice (South) and Menton / Ventimiglia (North), as well as places in between and further afield (see map).
 Travel times are reasonable, with the journey taking around 20-30 minutes for both Nice and Ventimiglia.

-- The number 100 bus travels a route between Nice – Monaco – Menton.
+Bus number 100 travels between Nice > Monaco > Menton.
 Single tickets cost under €2 and can be purchased from the driver.
 The bus operates every 15 minutes between 6am and 8pm, but can get pretty crowded on Grand Prix weekend.
 Allow around 45-60 minutes for the Nice to Monaco leg and 30 minutes between Menton and Monaco.
 The buses stop at various central landmarks in Nice, Monaco and Menton (click here for current timetable).
 The Nice Airport Xpress bus (number 110) also travels a similar express route (Nice Airport > Monaco > Menton) on a regular schedule.
 Tickets cost €22 one way or €33 return.

 If you’re visiting the Grand Prix for a special occasion, why not consider booking a helicopter transfer from Nice to Monte Carlo?
 Prices start from €120 per person each way with Heli Air Monaco; the journey takes under 10 minutes.

 - The airport express buses are the best way to get from Nice Airport to the centre.
 Bus numbers 98 and 99 run every half an hour and cost €4 per passenger – just ask for a passe du jour so that you can use your ticket all day.
 Other bus services are as cheap as €1.50 each way, and bus 23 runs from terminal one only to the central Nice train station in, Gare Nice Thiers.
 Click here for more information.
 The closest train station to the airport is Nice St Augustin, which connects with Nice, Monaco and the Italian border to the north, and back to Cannes and Antibes travelling south.

 - With over one hundred bus & tram routes on the Lignes d’Azur throughout Nice, travel is easy and inexpensive.
-Flat fares on public transport are a pocket-pleasing €1.50 each way and a passe du jour allows you a whole day’s unlimited travel for €4.
+Flat fares on public transport are a pocket-pleasing €1.50 each way and a passe du jour allows you a whole day’s unlimited travel for €5.
 Be warned that the full bus service stops quite early in Nice, at around 8pm.
 Several – but not many – night buses run till the early hours.
 Trams uses the same ticketing system as buses, and operate from 4.30am to midnight.

 - Taxis are notoriously expensive in Nice, especially for tourists on this particular weekend.
 Agree a fare before you travel or insist that the meter stays on for the duration of your journey.
 No fare within Nice should come to more than €20, and if you’re getting a taxi to Monaco you shouldn’t pay more than €70.
 Uber is another option, and should be cheaper than taxis but demand can be high.